SafeRoboticsLab/ECE346/Docs/private_fork.md

     git remote rename origin upstream
     git remote set-url --push upstream DISABLE
     ```
 5. Set your freshly created private repo as the new `origin` using the URL assigned to it on GitHub.
+The URL of your private repo can be found on the main page of your GitHub repository (online).
+After you navigate to the main page of your GitHub repo, select the green <>Code icon.
+Under the Clone category, select SSH and copy this URL.
+(NOTE: At this point, you should have already setup your GitHub SSH Key.
+If you didn't, this step will not work.)
     ```
     git remote add origin <URL of your private Repo>
     ```